 Grants are considered gift aid and do not have to be repaid.
-Most gift aid is based on some type of need-based eligibility requirement; therefore, the student must complete the FAFSA to apply for most grants.
+Typically gift aid is based on meeting a program's need-based eligibility requirement.
+Therefore, the student must complete the FAFSA to be considered for grant programs.
 Sources of grants include federal, state, private, and institutional funds.
 Although grants are a very desirable source of financial aid, the availability of grants is generally limited to the neediest students.